How to Make an Action Attractive: Introduction

-Our research question can be reformulated as a revealed-preference exercise.
-This equivalence is central to deriving our result in the known-beliefs portion of the paper (\(\S\)\ref{knownutilities}), where we use a remarkable result of \cite*{fishburn1975separation} ``off the shelf.''
-Existing results are not as useful in our main environment--with uncertain beliefs \textit{and} utilities.
-Nevertheless, a number of papers bear mention. \cite*{gilboa2022were} ask when beliefs can justify a collection of prize and certainty-equivalent pairs.\footnote{Their main result is similar to the result we use from \cite*{fishburn1975separation}.
-This is due to the fact that both papers' questions boil down to whether particular separating hyperplanes exist, which is (of course) a common theme running through the revealed-preference literature.} \cite*{richter1978revelations} scrutinize what a collection of binary choices between actions reveal about an agent's beliefs. \cite*{echenique2015savage} characterize the market behavior of a risk-averse subjective expected utility maximizing agent, showing that consistent behavior is equivalent to satisfying the ``strong axiom of revealed subjective utility.''
+A number of other papers also bear mention. \cite{gilboa2022were} ask when beliefs can justify a collection of prize and certainty-equivalent pairs.\footnote{Their main result is similar to the result we use from \cite{fishburn1975separation}.
+This is due to the fact that both papers' questions boil down to whether particular separating hyperplanes exist, which is a common theme running through the revealed-preference literature.} \cite{richter1978revelations} scrutinize what a collection of binary choices between actions reveals about an agent's beliefs. \cite{echenique2015savage} characterize the market behavior of a risk-averse subjective expected utility maximizing agent, showing that consistent behavior is equivalent to satisfying the ``strong axiom of revealed subjective utility.''

-Ours is vaguely a comparative statics work--we're changing an aspect of a decision problem and seeing how it affects a decision-maker's choice.
-Our robustness criterion as well as the simplicity of our setting distinguishes our work from the standard pieces, e.g., \cite*{milgrom1994monotone}, \cite*{edlin1998strict}, and \cite*{athey2002monotone}.
-The works involving aggregation (\cite*{quah2012aggregating}, \cite*{choi2017ordinal}, and \cite*{kartik2023single}) are closer still--as this inherently corresponds to distributional robustness--but none leave as free parameters both the distribution over states and the DM's utility function, as we do.
-Special mention is due to \cite*{curello2019preference}, who conduct a robust comparative statics exercise in which an analyst, with limited knowledge of an agent's preferences, predicts the agent's choice across menus.
+This paper also inhabits the comparative statics realm--we change an aspect of a decision problem and see how it affects a decision-maker's choice.
+Our robustness criterion as well as the simplicity of our setting distinguishes our work from the standard pieces, e.g., \cite{milgrom1994monotone}, \cite{edlin1998strict}, and \cite{athey2002monotone}.
+The works involving aggregation (\cite{quah2012aggregating}, \cite{choi2017ordinal}, and \cite{kartik2023single}) are closer still--as this inherently corresponds to distributional robustness--but none leave as free parameters both the distribution over states and the DM's utility function, as we do.
+Special mention is due to \cite{curello2019preference}, who conduct a robust comparative statics exercise in which an analyst, with limited knowledge of an agent's preferences, predicts the agent's choice across menus.